tfkfan/asyncapi-generator/README.md

 # asyncapi-generator

-The asyncapi-generator is an open-source tool for generating code and schemas from AsyncAPI Yaml specifications.
+The asyncapi-generator is an open-source tool for generating code and schemas from AsyncAPI YAML or JSON specifications.

 The project is currently in BETA.

 ## Supported generators

-- Kotlin - Data classes with Jakarta Validation annotations
+- Kotlin - Data classes with Jakarta Validation annotations from AsyncAPI Schema Object payloads
-- Java - POJOs or records with Jakarta Validation annotations
+- Java - POJOs or records with Jakarta Validation annotations from AsyncAPI Schema Object payloads
-- Spring Kafka - Client source artifacts for both Kotlin and Java
+- Spring Kafka - Client source artifacts for JSON-compatible payload models in both Kotlin and Java
-- Avro - Schema generation from AsyncAPI schemas
+- Avro Projection - `.avsc` schema generation from AsyncAPI Schema Object payloads

 The current documentation provided is still a draft, found in `docs/` folder at the repository root.